railsadminteam/rails_admin/docs/how-to-reloading-railsadmin-config-automatically.md

 Rails.application.eager_load!
 ```

-## Alternative method for the RailsAdmin versions that do not extends the ApplicationController
+## Alternative method for the RailsAdmin versions that does not extend ApplicationController

 Create an initializer file named : rails_admin_reload.rb